 The Peter May Fiction Prize

-A brand new annual prize of £1,000 donated by internationally bestselling crime writer and Scottish author, Peter May.
+An annual prize of £1,000 for creative writing, donated by internationally bestselling crime writer and Scottish author, Peter May.

 He has now published over 20 books, including standalone novels such as Entry Island, Runaway and Coffin Road and the internationally best-selling Lewis Trilogy, a crime series set in the Outer Hebrides.
 He visited the Outer Hebrides for the first time in his 40s and then lived there for five months a year, over six years, whilst producing Machair.
 Peter says: "the islands feel like they have been a part of my life since the day I was born.”
 He is also the creator of the China Thrillers series, the Enzo files, set in France where he has been living for many years.